andyli/SafeRice/README.md

 # SafeRice

-A chrome extension that modify the restaurant pages at [OpenRice](http://www.openrice.com/) to display search result of relevant user of Chang Guann lard products.
+A chrome extension that modify the restaurant pages at [OpenRice](http://www.openrice.com/) to display search result of relevant users of Chang Guann lard product.

 The data is extracted from the pdf issued by Hong Kong's [Centre for Food Safety](http://www.cfs.gov.hk/) on 2014-09-23.